social-connectedness-index/example-scripts/README.md

 This repository provides a set of scripts and shapefiles to help make use of the Social Connectedness Index (SCI) data.
 The SCI data are downloadable at: <https://data.humdata.org/dataset/social-connectedness-index>.

+It also includes replication code for [Kuchler, Russel, and Stroebel 2020](http://pages.stern.nyu.edu/~jstroebe/PDF/SCI_and_COVID.pdf).
+You can find the replication code for another paper that uses the SCI, [Bailey, Kuchler, Johnston, Russel, State, and Stroebel](https://doi.org/10.1007/978-3-030-60975-7_1), in [this separate repository](https://github.com/social-connectedness-index/euro_sci).

 NOTE: This repository uses [git-lfs](https://git-lfs.github.com/) for versioning large files.
 You will need it installed to clone the repository.